codehsbooks/apjava/Algorithms-and-Recursion/mergesort.md

 # Mergesort
 <hr>
-Mergesort is one of the most efficient sorting algorithms you will learn about.
+Mergesort is an extremely efficient sorting algorithm, compared to selection and insertion.
 Mergesort utilizes recursion to achieve efficient sorting of lists.

 ### How it works
 <hr>